Cram with healthy foods for exams

 For a healthy drink to keep energy levels up, Boss says you can never go past a fruit smoothie, which contains carbs for fuel as well as protein.
 If you do feel like you need some caffeine, stick to coffee or tea.
 But remember that coffee has more caffeine than tea, so Boss recommends no more than one or two cups before midday.

 Austin also points out that too much caffeine, particularly close to bedtime, can affect your sleep.
 “Gaining adequate sleep is vital for mental health, more than people think,” she says.
 “So where possible, make water your drink of choice.”

 Before exams, you might be feeling too nervous to eat, but Boss says you should try to eat something, as your brain won’t work as well on an empty stomach.

 “Anything is better than nothing,” she advises.
 “But if you can stomach it, try a banana smoothie, an egg, or some wholegrain toast with peanut butter.
 Otherwise, take a muesli bar to eat on your way to exams.
 While these do contain sugar they also have oats, nuts and seeds, which can help fuel the brain.”

 Also make sure you have a water bottle to hand, as the brain works best when it’s hydrated.
 And while it might seem impossible, try to get a good night’s sleep the night before.

-“Much like elite athletes, preparing for an exam is like preparing for game day,” Austin says.
-“Staying hydrated and getting enough sleep is vital to help both athletes and students alike perform at their best.”
+“Much like elite athletes, preparing for exams is like preparing for game day,” Austin says.
+“Staying hydrated and getting enough sleep is vital for both athletes and students to perform at their best.”

 If you’re after support about how to eat to increase your mental performance, why not connect with your local Accredited Practising Dietitian?
 You can find one near you here.
 Bupa members can also access a Dietitian Health Coaching service, which provides over-the-phone personalised nutrition coaching.